American Clean Power

 Solar PV systems also include inverters, electrical hardware that converts the PV panels’ direct current (DC) power output to the alternating current (AC) power needed on the grid, allowing the electricity generated by solar power to feed back into the electric grid safely and efficiently.

-The answers to all your utility-scale solar power questions
+Answers to top solar power questions

 Is solar energy reliable?